Fathers at Weddings

 Now, according to tradition, only one man escorts the bride down the aisle, the one who is responsible for “giving her away” to her new husband.
 But we all know that modern weddings aren’t quite that simple since many brides now have divorced parents, some of whom separate amicably and some whom do not.
+If the separated parents enlisted the help of someone like this divorce attorney Harrisburg PA during the process of divorce, then they could be much more likely to experience an amicable split; one that focuses all their attention on their children, so they are prepared for significant life events such as this.
 It can be difficult for a bride to decide exactly how to walk down the aisle or with whom she should share the honor, so here are some pointers to help you figure things out if you are faced with this tough decision:

 - Invite your biological father to walk you down the aisle if you are on good terms with him and if this tradition feels like the natural choice for you.